A Weekend in Boise, Idaho

 After a long drive, we decided to take it easy the first night of our trip.
 We decided to stroll around the downtown area and ate at P.F.
 Chang’s, one of our favorite chains (and one of the few to offer a large number of vegetarian options).
 I recommend the vegetarian lettuce wraps!
-Boise’s downtown is pretty small, however, it was not that bad considering Boise has a population of only 200,000.
+Boise’s downtown is pretty small, however, it was not that bad considering Boise has a population of just over 230,000.
 You will find plenty of interesting shops and popular restaurants in the downtown area.
 Best of all the downtown is very walkable and free parking is easy to find.
 You’ll find numerous attractions including beautiful parks, the Boise Art Museum, Zoo Boise, and the Idaho State Capitol.

 The next morning after using the hotel fitness center and hot tub, we took a ride over to Julia Davis Park.
 This is a great city park located near the Boise downtown area.
 There are plenty of things to do including tennis courts, paddle boat rentals, and the city zoo.
 From this park, we had access to the Boise greenbelt, a 25 mile long paved biking, walking and jogging path that runs along the Boise River.
 We biked about 20 miles and would have gone farther if it were not for the strong heat that day – 100 degrees!
 This path really is gorgeous and nicely maintained – one of the better paths which I have come across.
 If I lived in the area, I would use it for jogging, biking, or walking daily – that’s for sure!